cqse/teamscale-javascript-profiler/packages/teamscale-javascript-instrumenter/README.md

 must be placed along with the source file in the same directory.

 ```
-yarn run --inplace ./the/path/to/the/file.js
+yarn instrumenter --inplace ./the/path/to/the/file.js
 ```

 ```
-yarn run --inplace ./the/path/to/the/file.js --source-map ./the/path/to/the/source.map
+yarn instrumenter --inplace ./the/path/to/the/file.js --source-map ./the/path/to/the/source.map
 ```

 ```
-yarn run ./the/path/to/the/file.js --to ./the/file/path/to/write/to.js
+yarn instrumenter ./the/path/to/the/file.js --to ./the/file/path/to/write/to.js
 ```

-### Instrumenting all JavaScript Files in a Folder

-We think that dealing with sets of files, in particular including or excluding files that match particular file masks should be done by other tools.
-In a UNIX environment, you should consider using `find` with corresponding filters and an `-exec` argument to run the instrumenter.

 ### Integration with Testing Frameworks